-For 205 years, James Rixon has been buried in an unmarked grave at Windsor Cemetery in Western Sydney.
+For over 200 years, James Rixon has been buried in an unmarked grave at Windsor Cemetery in Western Sydney.
 Thanks to the efforts of some keen historians and descendants, a plaque commemorating their lives was unveiled on April 10, 2016.
 The people doing the unveiling are descendants of the five surviving sons of James Rixon and Amelia Goodwin.

 Although the exact details of his birth have yet to be confirmed, it’s believed James Rixon was born in Derbyshire, England in the 1770s, At the time of his conviction and sentencing, he was living in Ilkeston, a small market town in the Erewash Valley, Derbyshire, although close to Nottinghamshire.